docuracy/Historical_Sea_Routing/README.md

 researchers interested in maritime history, environmental impacts on sailing, and historical route reconstructions.

-> ⚠️ **Note:** Both the vessel characteristics (`sailing_vessels.js`) and the sailing-time algorithm (`sailing.js`) are
-> proof-of-concept and
-> require refinement.
-Contributions are welcome, especially from domain experts with knowledge of historical or
-> contemporary
-> sailing vessel performance and environmental interactions.

 ![Screenshot 1: Route visualisation on map](/screenshots/routes_and_parameters.png)

 - Vessel parameters can be loaded from